RiteshPatel00/Algorithmic-Stock-Trading-Project/README.md

 ### Analysis

-Following are some of the securities, mathematical strategies, and visualization techniques used throughout the project:
+Following are some of the mathematical strategies, visualization techniques and financial securities used throughout the project:
 - Correlation Matrix
 - Linear Regression
+- CAPM
+- Box Plots
+- Efficient Frontier
+- Monte Carlo Simulation
+- Bollinger Bands
+- Futures
+- Leveraging
+- Hedging
+- Sentiment Analaysis

 ### Libraries and Other Tools used
+- Pandas
+- Numpy
+- Matplotlib
+- Quandl
+- Quantopian
+- Sentdex Sentiment Data
+- PyFolio